leshcat/leshcat.github.io/_posts/2023-06-15-dev-containers.md

 * Create basic configuration for Dev Containers: [configuration example](https://github.com/leshcat/leshcat.github.io/blob/master/.devcontainer/devcontainer.json){:target="_blank"}

-* Create Dockerfile that will download and install all tools and libs you need for your project, [here is mine for example](https://github.com/leshcat/leshcat.github.io/blob/master/Dockerfile){:target="_blank"}
+* Create Dockerfile that will download and install all tools and libs you need for your project on the base image, [here is mine as example](https://github.com/leshcat/leshcat.github.io/blob/master/Dockerfile){:target="_blank"}

-You can always refer to official [getting started guide](https://code.visualstudio.com/docs/devcontainers/tutorialn){:target="_blank"} for more examples.
+You can always refer to official [getting started guide](https://code.visualstudio.com/docs/devcontainers/tutorial){:target="_blank"} for more information.

 ## Demo time!